RobiNN1/PF/themes/Bluee/README.md

 ![Version](https://img.shields.io/badge/Version-2.2.0-blue.svg)

-The Lite version of theme from the former Slovak & Czech NSS.
+The Lite version of Bootstrap 4 theme from the former Slovak & Czech NSS.
 This version does not includes additional features created for the original page.

 **Custom templates**